Alexander Pitcairn

-Alexander Pitcairn (1750 – 17 November 1814) was an English cricketer who played in nine first-class matches in 1791 and 1792.
+Alexander Pitcairn (1750 – 17 November 1814) was an English cricketer who is known to have played in nine historically important matches in 1791 and 1792.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

-Pitcairn was born in 1750 and educated at Harrow School.
-He made his first-class debut for an MCC side against a Middlesex XI at Lord's Old Ground in May 1791.
-After playing in two more first-class matches during the year, he played in six in 1792.
-Five of Pitcairn's nine matches were for MCC sides; he also played for the Gentlemen of England, Gentlemen of Kent, a Hampshire XI and a team organised by Thomas Assheton Smith.
-In total he scored 152 first-class runs, with a highest score of 34.
+Pitcairn was born in 1750, and educated at Harrow School.
+He made his known debut for Marylebone Cricket Club (MCC) against Middlesex at Lord's Old Ground in May 1791.
+After playing in two more matches that season, he played in six in 1792.
+Five of Pitcairn's nine matches were for MCC; he also played for Hampshire, the Gentlemen of England, the Gentlemen of Kent, and T. A. Smith's XI.

 Pitcairn died at Eynsford, Kent in 1814.